Baymax!: Writing

 The series centers on Baymax's main programming as a nurse robot, exploring the city of San Fransokyo and finding patients that "don't want to be helped", with series writer Cirocco Dunlap adding that their refusal comes from denial, stating that "[they're] scared, [they] don't want to face reality, [they] can't afford the consequences — the denial runs deep".
 Hall said that, through the series, Baymax attempts to help people with their physical ailments "and in the process, gets to a deeper, more emotional place" that allows his patients to grow as people.
 Associate producer Bradford Simonsen said they wanted Baymax to be good-intentioned but näive, and that the stories for every episode developed in unexpected yet heartfelt ways, and Hall described the series as centering on the relationship between Baymax and his patients.
 Hall's pitch for the series was more comedic in tone, with the more emotional aspects being added by Dunlap after he asked her to write the series.
 Both Hall and Conli felt Dunlap's contributions made the series closer in tone to the original film.

 The producers wanted to depict the topics featured in each episode in a careful manner.
 For the third episode, they wanted to avoid depicting menstrual periods as shameful, with Dunlap describing its depiction as important to her.
 Similarly, for the fourth episode, they aimed to depict fish allergy as something alarming while audiences were still able to enjoy the episode.
 Unlike the film, the series does not feature superhero elements, with Hall instead wanting it to be more reminiscent of the medical procedurals he watched in his childhood.

 Casting

 On May 20, 2022, it was confirmed that Scott Adsit, Ryan Potter, and Maya Rudolph would reprise their roles as Baymax, Hiro, and Cass, respectively, while it was also announced that Zeno Robinson, Lilimar, Jaboukie Young-White, and Emily Kuroda joined the cast.
 Lilimar was cast after the producers heard her audition tape, after which they felt she was able to accurately portray the character's intelligence and age.

 Animation

 According to visual effects supervisor Mohit Kallianpur, the animators reused assets from Big Hero 6, but the data had to be updated due to changes in technology since the film's release.
 After converting the data, the animators tested it and treated any errors found.
-Conli further explained that the animators reused models from the first film when possible, and created new models when required.
+Conli further explained that the animators reused models from the film when possible, and created new models when required.